TN 66 (06-24)

 A. Introduction to the TWP

-The TWP provision gives a Title II disabled beneficiary the chance to test his or her ability to work and hold a job without the threat of losing benefits.
+The TWP provision gives a Title II disabled beneficiary the chance to test their ability to work and hold a job without the threat of losing benefits.
 During this period, the beneficiary may perform services for remuneration or gain, and still be considered disabled.
 We define “Services” as any activity in employment, or self-employment that is performed or is normally performed for pay or profit.
 We cannot cease disability during the TWP based on a beneficiary’s work activity.

 B. What is the TWP?